 Why?

-For example, one of Ai Weiwei’s rhodium-plated Artist’s Hand sculptures stood on one side of a partition, with a second century Roman marble bust and Neolithic clay figures on the other side.
+At an earlier Art Austria, for example, one of Ai Weiwei’s rhodium-plated Artist’s Hand sculptures stood on one side of a partition, with a second century Roman marble bust and Neolithic clay figures on the other side.
 Not a juxtaposition you see every day.

 Dates, tickets & tips